-The Town Council undertakes an annual review of its functions, measures performance on a quarterly basis and produces a number of strategic documents, including this plan and the Medium Term Financial Plan, which are audited by an independent external auditor.
+The Town Council undertakes an annual review of its functions, measures performance on a quarterly basis and produces a number of strategic documents, including this plan and the Medium Term Financial Plan.

 Consultations on specific projects and the annual budget consultation continue to take place.